 There are a wide variety of ways to pay for your education.

 We’re the least expensive private school in the state and we also offer extensive financial aid.
-Ancilla College distributes over $3 million annually in financial aid, including over $400,000 annually in scholarships, to just under 500 students.
+Ancilla College distributes over $3 million annually in financial aid, including over $400,000 annually in scholarships, to some 400 students.
 We want to help make a college degree from Ancilla a reality for you.

 Start with something free…